Jewish cemeteries of Vilnius: The old cemetery in Šnipiškės

+The cemetery in Užupis

 The second cemetery was located in Užupis.
 It was active from 1828 to 1943 or 1948.
 It was also destroyed by the Soviet authorities in the 1960s following the destruction of the Great Synagogue of Vilna.
 Tombstones from the two old cemeteries were used for staircases in various construction works around the city.
 Currently a memorial constructed of them marks the location of the former entrance to the cemetery.
 Moreover, there are plans to build a monument in place of the old cemetery in Užupis.

+The new cemetery in Šeškinė

 The new Jewish cemetery was opened in Šeškinė district near Sudervė Cemetery.
 Some graves of famous people, including that of the Vilna Gaon, were relocated to the new place from the old cemeteries before the destruction.
 Currently it has about 6,500 Jewish graves.